Czech Airlines: Erosion under Smartwings

-In 2016, the airline transported 2.26 million passengers, a 13% increase from 2015.
+In 2016, the airline returned to profit for the first time in several years transporting 2.26 million passengers, a 13% increase from 2015.
 The average load factor increased from 10% to 75%, and the total number of flights increased by 9%.
-In the same year, the airline ordered six A320neo models, which was later reduced to three in 2019, and then converted into three orders for the Airbus A321XLR model instead at the beginning of 2020, with plans to launch North American routes.
-Manufacturer Airbus planned to deliver the planes in 2023 and 2024.
-However, the airline cancelled the order due to the COVID-19 pandemic.
+In the same year, it placed an order for six new A320neo models.
 The airline operated a fleet of eighteen planes over the summer of 2017 to a total of fifty different destinations, including twenty-five distinct European and Asian countries, the most extensive coverage since the 2008 financial crisis.

 From the fall of 2018 through the winter of 2019, the Smartwings Group management eliminated many airline routes, including the Prague-Bratislava and Prague-Ostrava routes that the airline has been flying since its inception.
 Soon after, profitable routes into select Russian cities were eliminated and immediately replaced by new routes operated by Smartwings.
 Under the leadership of the Smartwings Group, the Czech Airline's fleet was planned to be transformed into a fully integrated Boeing 737 fleet, the same model that the Smartwings fleet used.
-However, due to technical and safety issues in the Boeing 737 MAX model found in early 2019, management decided that Czech Airlines would operate the ongoing Airbus fleet while Smartwings would operate a Boeing fleet.
+However, due to technical and safety issues in the Boeing 737 MAX model found in early 2019, management decided to operate the ongoing Airbus fleet.
+In March 2019, Smartwings announced that ČSA would undergo a fleet transition, with the Airbus A319 and ATR 72 to be retired.
 In April 2019, the fleet experienced a reduction of three out of the four operating Airbus A319s.
 However, one of these was later reintroduced.